-An Indexed Note May Be Linked to a Volatile Index, Which Could Hurt Your Investment

-Some indices are highly volatile, which means that their value may change significantly, up or down, over a short period of time.
-The amount of principal and/or interest that can be expected to become payable on an indexed note may vary substantially from time to time.
-Because the amounts payable with respect to an indexed note are generally calculated based on the value or level of the relevant index on a specified date or over a limited period of time, volatility in the index increases the risk that the return on the indexed note may be adversely affected by a fluctuation in the level of the relevant index.
+An Indexed Note May Be Linked to a Volatile Index, Which Could Hurt the Value of Your Investment note are generally calculated based on the value or level of the relevant index on a specified date or over a limited period of time, volatility in the index increases the risk that the return on the indexed note may be adversely affected by a fluctuation in the level of the relevant index.
 The volatility of an index may be affected by political or economic events, including governmental actions, or by the activities of participants in the relevant markets.
 Any of these events or activities could adversely affect the value of an indexed note.